dashizm/VisonTransformers/README.md

 Conclusion
 Vision Transformers have opened up exciting possibilities in computer vision.
 By combining the power of transformers with image data, we can achieve state-of-the-art performance on various tasks.
 So go ahead, experiment with ViTs, and unlock new insights from your images!

-Remember, every image is worth 16x16 words! 🌟
+Remember, every image is worth 16x16 words!

-For more details and code examples, check out the official Torchvision documentation on Vision Transformers1.